 Florence Alexander was an average writer widely rejected by London’s literary agents, most of whom had received at least one of her manuscripts, accompanied by a lavender-scented, stamped, addressed envelope.
 Undeterred, Florence persisted until one day a young reader mistakenly stapled his orange Post-It note to the official rejection letter.
 ‘This is the dullest three thousand words of drivel I ever read,’ he had scribbled next to his sketch of a matchstick man hanging from a noose.

 Whilst this stopped Florence from submitting her manuscripts, it didn’t deter her from writing.
 It couldn’t.
 Florence wrote out of need rather than conscious desire, increasingly under different pseudonyms.
-She filled drawers, notebooks and hard disks with novels, screenplays, poetry and short stories inspired by her early life in a pretty Cotswold village.
+She filled drawers, notebooks and hard disks with novels, screenplays, poetry and short stories inspired by her early life in a Cotswold village.

 Florence was an only child whose parents had miscommunicated with each other by means of sulking, shouting and giving each other the silent treatment.
 From a young age, Florence had done her best to avoid them both.
 Books had been her refuge – first reading them, later writing them.
 Nestled in corners of the garden, attic and her neighbour’s courtyard, which she accessed through a hole in the hedge, Florence wrote stories about people who were nice to each other.
 She was rescued aged eighteen, when a childless aunt left her an apartment near Sloane Square.
 Years later, with a teaching degree to her name, she was offered a job at a local prep school where she was to teach the international children of the wealthy.
 This environment suited Florence because nobody there asked awkward questions about how a teacher afforded a four-bedroom apartment in Cadogan Gardens.